Staff

 Staff treats governance as infrastructure that runs inside the system rather than alongside it.

-Authority boundaries prevent execution from exceeding its mandate — architecturally, not by convention
+Authority boundaries prevent execution from exceeding its mandate — structurally, not by convention

 Transition control requires evidence before the system can advance between operational states